Originally posted 9/7/18, revised 8/15/19

 JJ: I have three pieces of advice.
 First, be yourself – that’s a big thing.
 You could be the best actor in the world but no one is going to want to work with you if you’re arrogant.
 Don’t put up a front if it’s not you.
 Second, give it your all.
 It does take a lot of work.
 Third, just have fun!
 Just go and have fun, even if you don’t get in.
 What’s the harm in auditioning and having fun while doing it?

-Auditions will be held at Cardi’s Furniture and Mattresses at 999 Newport Avenue in Attleboro, MA from 9:00 am – 1:00 pm on September 8, 2018.
-If a child cannot make the auditions, they may submit a video audition singing 30 seconds of a holiday song and reading the ACC Child Audition, Side 1.
+Auditions will be held at Cardi’s Furniture and Mattresses at 999 Newport Avenue in Attleboro, MA from 9:00 am – 1:00 pm on September 7, 2019.
+If a child cannot make the auditions, they may submit a video audition singing 30 seconds of a holiday song and reading the ACC Child Audition, Side 1 and the ACC Child Audition, Side 2.

 We look forward to seeing you there!